-The choice of the variational family generally affects the convergence speed of BBVI, where more ``expressive'' families (that can represent more complex distributions) typically result in slower convergence.
-For example, in location-scale families, it has been observed empirically that mean-field families often provide faster convergence to an accurate posterior approximation than full-rank families~\citep{ko_provably_2024,giordano_covariances_2018,agrawal_advances_2020,zhang_pathfinder_2022,giordano_black_2024}.
-This is because full-rank families often require running SGD with a smaller step size and for longer; even given a large computation budget, full-rank families may not converge adequately~\citep{ko_provably_2024}.
+The choice of the variational family is generally known to affect the convergence speed of BBVI, where families that are more ``expressive,'' those that contain more complex distributions, result in slower convergence.
+For example, in location-scale families, it has been empirically observed that mean-field families often provide faster convergence to an accurate posterior approximation than full-rank families~\citep{ko_provably_2024,giordano_covariances_2018,agrawal_advances_2020,zhang_pathfinder_2022,giordano_black_2024}.
+This is because full-rank families often require running SGD with a smaller step size and for longer; even given a large computation budget, BBVI on a full-rank family may not converge adequately~\citep{ko_provably_2024}.
 Therefore, choosing the expressiveness of the family corresponds to trading statistical accuracy for computational efficiency~\citep{bhatia_statistical_2022}.
-In order to control this trade-off, a clear theoretical understanding of the relationship between convergence speed and expressiveness is needed.
+In order to control this trade-off for our benefit, a clear theoretical understanding of the relationship between convergence speed and expressiveness is needed.

-For approximating a $\mu$-strongly log-concave and $L$-log-smooth target, where $\kappa \triangleq L/\mu$ is the corresponding condition number, within a full-rank location-scale family, BBVI with the parametrization gradient~\citep{titsias_doubly_2014,rezende_stochastic_2014,kingma_autoencoding_2014} requires $\mathrm{O}(d \kappa^2 \epsilon^{-1})$ iterations to obtain an $\epsilon$-accurate solution in squared distance in pararameter space~\citep{domke_provable_2019,kim_convergence_2023}.
-For mean-field location-scale families, on the other hand, the iteration complexity is at most $\mathrm{O}(\sqrt{d} \kappa^2 \epsilon^{-1})$~\citep{kim_convergence_2023}.
-While this is clearly better than the $\mathrm{O}(d)$ dimension dependence of full-rank families, past works have conjectured that a better dependence is likely~\citep{kim_convergence_2023}.
+Formally, consider the setting of approximating a $\mu$-strongly log-concave and $L$-log-smooth target, where $\kappa \triangleq L/\mu$ is the condition number.
+For BBVI with the reparametrization gradient~\citep{titsias_doubly_2014,rezende_stochastic_2014,kingma_autoencoding_2014} on a full-rank location-scale family, an $\epsilon$-close solution to the global optimum in squared distance in parameter space can be obtained after at least $\mathrm{O}(d \kappa^2 \epsilon^{-1})$ iterations~\citep{domke_provable_2019,kim_convergence_2023}.
+For mean-field location-scale families, on the other hand, the iteration complexity improves to $\mathrm{O}(\sqrt{d} \kappa^2 \epsilon^{-1})$~\citep{kim_convergence_2023}.
+While this is clearly better than the $\mathrm{O}(d)$ explicit dimension dependence of full-rank families, it has been conjectured that a better dependence is more likely~\citep{kim_convergence_2023}.